dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ![underlying_conditions](resources/images/program_indicators/table1new.png)

-This is a program indicator that is pulling its information from the data element "Detection setting"
+This is a program indicator that is pulling its information from the data element "Detection setting."
+This data element consist of an option set.
+This program indicator is therefore aggregating the events which meet the criteria for PCD.

-An event program indicator is a key component used to measure and track various metrics within event-based programs.
-Event programs in DHIS2 are used to capture detailed data about individual events, such as patient visits, or any specific occurrences that require tracking.

 ### Create a chart using event indicators from different program stages from the Malaria Case notification program

-One gap that we can address however is creating a pivot table, chart or map using data from different program stages.
-We can do this in data visualizer for any of the available visualizations using either event or enrollment type program indicators and is not something we could achieve in either event reports or event visualizer.
+A gap that we can address when compared to other methods of working with event/tracker data is creating a pivot table, chart or map using aggregated data from different program stages.
+We can do this in data visualizer for any of the available visualizations using either event or enrollment type program indicators and is not something we could achieve in either event reports or event visualizer (though we can make line lists using data from different program stages in the line listing app).

-Open the chart "MAL - Confirmed malaria cases and Confirmed malaria cases classified as indigenous" This is the chart that you will create.
-You can explain the layout to the participants before continuing.
+Open the chart "MAL - Confirmed malaria cases and Confirmed malaria cases classified as indigenous."
+This is the chart that you will create.

+This chart is showing data from seperate stages together.
+The diagnosis is confirmed in Stage 1 of this program, while the classification occurs in Stage 4 of this program.

+You can explain this to the participants before continuing.

 Clear your inputs by going to Favorites -> New.